DBS06/Chajas_Canon_AEB_HDR_SortMove/README.md

 Similar to *Usage HDR_Move_EXIF.py*, except that it will rely on the created *.txt* files by Magic-Lantern and not on the EXIF-Data.
 **For example:** The file `HDR_3800.txt` contains the following text:
 `IMG_3800.JPG IMG_3801.JPG IMG_3802.JPG IMG_3803.JPG IMG_3804.JPG`
-The script will search for the corresponding images and will sort as mentioned above.
+The script will search for the corresponding images and will sort the images as described in **Usage HDR_Move_EXIF.py**.